 Some other scriptures that support a doctrine of "not once saved always saved" are Hebrews 3:7-19, Hebrews 6:6, 2 Peter 2:20-22, and 2 Peter 3:17.

-Even if we backslide like "the dog that has turned to his own vomit again; and the sow that was washed to her wallowing in the mire" (2 Peter 2:22) we still can repent, turning back to God, leading and living a repentant lifestyle.
+Even if we backslide like "the dog that has turned to his own vomit again; and the sow that was washed to her wallowing in the mire" (2 Peter 2:22) we still can repent, turning back to God, taking on a repentant lifestyle.
 Jesus said:

 Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent (Revelation 2:5).